postmastery/pmtaproxy/README.md

 The proxy supports the following settings:

 * -l: host:port for listening.
 Use this setting to specify the IP (optional) and port to listen for incoming connections fromm PowerMTA.
 * -a: allowed connection sources.
-Use this setting to allow incoming connections from the specified CIDR range and deny all other.
+Use this setting to allow incoming connections from the specified CIDR ranges and deny all other.
+You can specify multiple ranges separated by comma.

 ## Installing